xavierjefferson/Hangfire.EntityFramework/README.md

  - During first-time use, you'll need table-creation rights on your RDBMS.
  - You can't specify table names (yet).
 But you can specify the schema.
 See the sample code.
  - Since this uses an OR/M, there are no stored procedures or views to be installed.
- - All dates stored in the tables are UTC, for consistency; except for the Firebird implementation because Firebird lacks a "current UTC date" function.
+ - All dates stored in the tables are Unix epoch dates.
  - This implementation uses database transactions to cleanly distribute pending jobs between various workers threads.
 You may witness, if you turn on a logger, lots of failed transactions.
 For now, this is expected.
 Don't panic.
  - Old records are automatically cleaned up.
 Most of the cleanup parameters are specified by the Hangfire engine itself, and this implementation does its best to not lock up your RDBMS while old records are being purged.
 For more information on specific cleanup parameters, consult the Hangfire forums.
  - Table Hangfire_Dual should contain one and only one row - this is by design, and it's required in order to support the various RDBMSs.